UN Global Compact

 • Principle 10: Businesses should work against corruption in all its forms, including extortion and bribery.

-As a Global Compact participant, we have committed to internalising these Ten Principles within our strategies, policies and operations.
-We will continue to seek out avenues to promote universal sustainability standards and the work and values of the United Nations Global Compact to other businesses, governments, and the wider community.
+As a participant of the Global Compact, we are committed to embedding the Ten Principles into our strategies, policies, and operations.
+Our efforts focus on fostering universal sustainability standards while advocating for the principles and values of the United Nations Global Compact across businesses, governments, and the wider community.

 Anti-corruption

-CourtHeath has formally committed to combat corruption in all its forms, including extortion and bribery, as advanced by the Tenth Principle of the UN Global Compact.
-Adopting these internationally recognised best-practice principles reinforces our commitment to transparency in business and government, as well as our focus on anti-corruption.
-This is especially relevant to our probity and procurement work.
+CourtHeath has formally committed to combat corruption in all its forms, including extortion and bribery, in alignment with the Tenth Principle of the UN Global Compact.
+Adopting these internationally recognised best-practice principles reinforces our commitment to transparency in business and government and supports our focus on anti-corruption.
+This is especially relevant to our work in probity and procurement.

-The Global Compact encourages companies to join forces with governments, community-based organisations, NGOs and other businesses to act collectively against corruption.
-Whilst the actions of any single organisation cannot end corruption, acting together enables organisations to:
+The Global Compact encourages companies to collaborate with governments, community-based organisations, NGOs, and other businesses to act collectively against corruption.
+While the efforts of asingle organisation cannot eliminate corruption, collective action enables organisations to:

 • Help ensure fair competition and a level playing field for all stakeholders

-• Create a more stable and enabling business environment
+• Foster a more stable and enabling business environment.

 CourtHeath has formally supported the Call to Action: Anti-Corruption and the Global Development Agenda.
-This is an appeal by the private sector urging governments to promote efficient and effective anti-corruption measures and to implement robust policies that will foster good governance.
-It urges governments to:
+This appeal by the private sector urges governments to promote efficient and effective anti-corruption measures and to implement robust policies that will foster good governance.
+It calls on governments to:

 • Fully implement and enforce the tenets of the UN Convention against Corruption by strengthening anti-corruption policies, laws and enforcement mechanisms to create a level playing field and incentivise good behaviour

-• Commit to reduce corruption risks from procurement and contract processes of large-scale projects that are designed to support sustainable development
+• Commit to reducing corruption risks from procurement and contract processes for large-scale projects that are designed to support sustainable development

-• Commit to engaging in competitive and transparent procurement processes through public advertising of all government procurement cases
+• Commit to engaging in competitive and transparent procurement processes, including public advertising of all government procurement cases

-• Achieve greater transparency in relation to revenues received by governments from private sector companies.
+• Enhance transparency in relation to revenues received by governments from private sector companies.

 Women’s Empowerment Principles